rubenscordeirobr/AtendeLogo/README.md

 - **Key Features:**
   - **Validation Constants:** Centralized constants, such as maximum string lengths and business rule constraints.
   - **Enums:** Shared enumerations used across multiple layers.
-  - **Interfaces:** Shared contracts that multiple layers may implement.
+  - **Abstractions:** Shared Abstractions that multiple layers may implement.

   - **Structure:**

-  - This project contains only **structs**, records, enums, and interfaces.
+  - This project contains only **abstractions**, records, enums, and interfaces.
   - No methods or utility classes are included in this layer.
   - This layer should not reference any other project in the solution.